-The powers set out in the already adopted BRRD will impact how credit institutions and investment firms are managed, as well as, in certain circumstances, the rights of creditors.
-The BRRD outlines the priority ranking of certain deposits in an insolvency hierarchy, which required changes to the insolvency hierarchy in Denmark, which was further amended by way of the Insolvency Hierarchy Directive.
+The BRRD outlines the priority ranking of certain deposits in an insolvency hierarchy.
 The BRRD establishes a preference in the ordinary insolvency hierarchy, firstly for insured depositors and, secondly, for all other deposits of individuals and micro, small and medium-sized enterprises held in the EEA or non-EEA branches of an EEA bank.
 These preferred deposits rank ahead of all other unsecured senior creditors of the Issuer in the insolvency hierarchy.
 Furthermore, the insolvency hierarchy could be changed in the future.